CodePushGo/website/src/content/blog/en/capacitor-ota-updates-staying-compliant.md

 ![CodePushGo](https://assets.seobotai.com/capgo.app/67e61434a2c14cac42f85a37/cf21af63f433895b269de0da5dc7d74c.jpg)

-CodePushGo provides a solution for managing over-the-air (OTA) updates in Capacitor apps, addressing compliance requirements with an integrated system.
+CodePushGo provides a solution for managing over-the-air (OTA) updates in React Native apps, addressing compliance requirements with an integrated system.
 With more than 750 apps in production and 23.5 million updates delivered, CodePushGo ensures a smooth and compliant [update process](https://capgo.app/docs/plugin/cloud-mode/manual-update/) [\[1\]](https://capgo.app/).

 ### How CodePushGo Manages Updates